htwangtw/hrvtrt/results/preregisteration.md

 We plan to explore the following connectivity based measures.
 All measures will be computed for the two sessions respectively.

+1. Continuous HRV in a simple GLM [Napadow et al., 2013]
-1. Dynamic functional connectome [Chang et al., 2009] We will expand the analysis in ([Chang et al., 2009]) from single ROI (dACC and amygdala) to the full connectome.
+2. Dynamic functional connectome [Chang et al., 2009] We will expand the analysis in ([Chang et al., 2009]) from single ROI (dACC and amygdala) to the full connectome.

-2. ROI-HRV interaction
+3. ROI-HRV interaction
     We compute interaction terms of each ROI and HRV, and then correlate each interaction with the remaining ROI, resulting an asymmetrical connectome.

 ### Reliability and Robustness Testing